widmogrod/zf2-assetic-module/docs/config.md

 # Configuration
 ## Main configuration

-Below are described values in main `assetic_configuration` section.
+Below are the description of configuration options in the main `assetic_configuration` section.

 | Name               | Type       | Default          | Description |